Dimildizio/babka_na_lavke/README.md

 ### Prerequisites

-To run Babka locally or on your own server, you will need the following:
+To run Granny locally or on your own server, you will need the following:

 - Python 3.10+
 - Microsoft Visual C++ 14 Build tools